Which Type of Statistical Uncertainty Helps Evidence-Based Policymaking? An Insight from a Survey Experiment in Ireland: Introduction

-To summarize the findings, in the case of the lower-uncertainty treatments, both significance and Bayesian frameworks resulted in a large proportion of participants adopting the policy (.82 and .91 respectively), while in the case of the higher-uncertainty treatments, the significance framework led a much smaller proportion of participants to adopt the policy than the Bayesian framework (.39 against .83).
-Given the actual difference between the lower uncertainty and higher uncertainty the experimental scenarios implied, the finding suggests participants were more able to see the continuous nature of uncertainty under the Bayesian framework than under the significance framework.
+The findings of this article are summarized as follows.
+In the case of the lower-uncertainty treatments, both significance and Bayesian frameworks resulted in a large proportion of participants adopting the policy (0.82 and 0.91 respectively).
+In the case of the higher-uncertainty treatments, the significance framework led a much smaller proportion of participants to adopt the policy (0.39 against 0.83) than the Bayesian framework.
+These findings suggest participants saw the continuous nature of uncertainty more clearly under the Bayesian framework than under the significance framework.
+This conclusion was reached, given (1) the experimental setup that the p-value and the Bayesian probability per degree of uncertainty (lower vs. higher) were defined so that they mathematically corresponded to each other, and (2) the existing behavioral literature that has found that a continuous, numerical probability scale enables people to see and use the measure of uncertainty more accurately than a discrete, verbal scale \autocites[e.g.,][]{Mandel2021, McShane2016, McShane2017, Mislavsky2021, Friedman2018}.

 The remainder of the article is structured as follows.
-First, I review the relevant literature, triangulating a controversy in the statistics literature over how to evaluate statistical uncertainty, an insight from the behavioral literature into how different ways to present the information of uncertainty affect interpretation, and a discussion in the public policy literature on evidence-based policymaking.
-Afterwards, I explain the design of the survey experiment.
-It is followed by the description of statistical modeling and the discussion of the results.
+First, it explains the design of the survey experiment.
+This is followed by the description of statistical modeling and the discussion of the results.
 Finally, concluding remarks are stated.